 Travel & AdventureSometimes you have to get out of town.

-Just as this issue of Prescott Woman magazine hits the stands, I’ve been dropped off by floatplane in the middle of the Klondike.
-The drop-off marks the start of an epic expedition known as Yukon 2020™.
+Fingers and toes crossed that by May 24, 2021, I’ll be in the middle of the Klondike, dropped off by a floatplane.
+The drop-off marks the start of an epic expedition known as Yukon 2020ne™.
 It’s a record-setting, 60-day, self-supported canoe adventure along all 2,000 miles of the Yukon River from the Canadian Rockies to the Bering Sea in Alaska.